stephband/midi/README.md

         // messages on all channels.
     });

-A query can alternatively be expressed as an array of data that the incoming MIDI data is compared to:
+A query can alternatively be expressed as an array that incoming MIDI event data is compared against:

     MIDI.on([145, 80], function(e) {
         // Called for incoming MIDI NoteOn A4 messages on